 The Lucky Galah by Tracy Sorensen

-Three of the books are pure works of fiction — a pink and grey galah narrates Sorensen's novel.
+Three of these books are pure works of fiction — a pink and grey galah narrates Sorensen's novel.
 But Boy Swallows Universe is based on Dalton's life.
 Like the young protagonist, Eli Bell, his parents were heroin addicts and dealers in Brisbane in the 1980s, and he grew up to be a journalist (Dalton writes for The Australian).

 LOVE WRITING NONFICTION?